Ohio State University Scholarships

 FAQ

 Does Ohio State offer automatic merit scholarships?
-Yes — top students are automatically considered for the National Buckeye and Trustees Awards based on GPA and test scores.
+Yes — high-achieving applicants are automatically considered for Trustees and National Buckeye Awards.

 Are there full-ride scholarships?
-Yes — the Eminence Fellows Program covers full cost of attendance plus a stipend for a small group of exceptional applicants.
+Yes — the Stamps Eminence Scholarship Program covers full cost of attendance and provides a living stipend.

 What’s the average net price?
 About $19,582 after grants and scholarships (College Scorecard 2025).